cielecki/life-navigator/PRIVACY.md

 - **Export notes**: Your notes are stored in standard formats you control

 #### Transparency
-- **Open source**: Life Navigator's code is publicly available for review
 - **Clear documentation**: All data handling is documented and explained
 - **Regular updates**: Privacy policy changes are clearly communicated
 - **Usage options**: You can switch between API key and subscription modes anytime